aytenakl/HandDrive/README.md

 S → Stop
 ```

-The Arduino also supports **Backward** through the `B` command, allowing the system to be extended with a backward gesture in future versions.
+The Arduino also supports the `B` command for backward movement, which can be connected to a dedicated backward gesture in future versions.

 ---

 ## 🧠 Computer Vision

-The project uses **MediaPipe Hand Landmarker** to detect hands in real time.
+The project uses **MediaPipe Hand Landmarker** for real-time hand tracking.

-Each detected hand contains **21 landmarks**, including:
+Each detected hand contains **21 landmarks**, including the wrist and finger landmarks.

-* Wrist
-* Thumb
-* Index Finger
-* Middle Finger
-* Ring Finger
-* Pinky

-The current Python implementation uses the wrist position of each detected hand.
+The current implementation analyzes the wrist positions of two detected hands and calculates the angle between them:

-For two detected hands:

 ```python
 dx = x2 - x1